 Every visitor to your website can have unique attributes that differentiate them from others.
-By default, if post-segmentation is enabled for your plan, VWO automatically collects all standard attributes such as city/country of the visitor, the device used to access the website, and others.
+By default, if post-segmentation is enabled for your plan, VWO automatically collects all standard attributes such as the city/country of the visitor, the device used to access the website, and others.
 These attributes can be used to slice and dice reports in VWO to get a deeper insight into the test performances.

 However, there can be additional attributes you may want to track for your website visitors such as the color of their car, favorite sports, income group, or languages that are specific to your business needs.
 With Custom Dimensions, you can define custom attributes and associate them with every visitor to your website.